harley-codes/TenorGifToolkit-Unity/README.md

 This asset uses scripts and images that are governed under the Tenor API Terms of Service; see Third-Party Notices.txt file in package for details.

-NOTE: This plugin is not a GIF decoder, it does not support .gif file formats.
+NOTE: This plugin is not a GIF decoder, it does not support .gif file formats\
 This is a plugin that communicates with TenorAPI and grabs the .MP4 version.

 Description